UPPS No. 04.04.03

 In support of its diversity goals and in compliance with governmental regulations, the university may use college degrees and employment tests as selection criteria only when validated.
 Validation:

-establishes that possession of a degree or attainment of a certain performance level on an employment test serves as evidence that an individual has the necessary competency level in the KSAs required to perform important job functions on the first day of employment; and
+establishes that possession of a degree or attainment of a certain performance level on an employment test serves as evidence that an individual has the necessary competency level in the knowledge, skills, and abilities required to perform important job functions on the first day of employment; and

 helps to ensure that the university does not establish degree requirements and test performance levels that act as artificial employment barriers to qualified job applicants.

-There are many ways, other than obtaining a college degree, in which an individual may acquire competency in the required KSAs for a position.
+There are many ways, other than obtaining a college degree, in which an individual may acquire competency in the required knowledge, skills, and abilities for a position.
 Some other ways include past job experience, military training, rehabilitation programs, apprenticeship programs, volunteer activities, or self-employment.
-The university wants to ensure that such sources of KSA competencies are not overlooked in the applicant selection process.
+The university wants to ensure that such sources of knowledge, skills, and abilities competencies are not overlooked in the applicant selection process.

 Degree Validation Process – The process used to validate a degree requirement is contained in the degree validation process and the degree requirement checklist.
 Human Resources will determine the need for a degree validation study and administer the degree validation process with the assistance of the hiring department.